These 4 tips will reduce the spread of flu in the workplace

 Avoid absenteeism due to flu

-You can order flu vaccines for your employees from 3 June through 15 October 2019.
+You can order flu vaccines for your employees between 30 June and 14 October 2020.
 This reduces the risk of an outbreak in the workplace and keeps your employees working in good health.